quarterturn/SamdAudio/README.md

-***Arduino Audio Library for Arduino SAMD21
+###Arduino Audio Library for Arduino SAMD21
 This polyphonic library allows you to play WAV files from SPI Flash and SD card.
 Plays up to ~4 WAV files simultaneously.

 Medium quality output 8bit and up to 44.1khz if using QUAD SPI flash on the Adafruit M0 boards.
+Reduced quality ~22khz using an SD card.

 This library plays WAV files stored on the SPI Flash Adafruit includes on their Express boards.
+This includes:
-This includes: *Itsybits M0 Express (tested) *Trinket M0 Express (have board will test) *ItsyBitsy M4 Express *Feather M0 Express
+*Itsybits M0 Express (tested)
+*Trinket M0 Express (have board will test)
+*ItsyBitsy M4 Express
+*Feather M0 Express

 Read this great description in the Adafruit tutorial for getting the WAV files onto your Adafruit M0 Express board https://learn.adafruit.com/introducing-itsy-bitsy-m0?view=all#using-spi-flash Thanks to Tondy Dicola and Adafruit for making this so easy!